The Tampa/Hillsborough County CoC has adopted the national goals to end chronic homelessness and homelessness among Veterans .

 The waiting list is based on priority of the situation to ensure those most vulnerable, and most likely to die on the streets, are assisted first.
 Regardless of when someone is placed on the waiting list, the person with the highest vulnerability priority score will be next in line.
 Not only does this help the person most in need first, it also helps the community in terms of reducing the cost of homelessness by reducing emergency room and criminal justice system interactions.

 For CI&A to be most effective, all providers of homeless services and housing need to be actively participating – not just those which are required to because of their funding.
 Full community participation is our goal, and is necessary to transform the system into a ‘no-wrong door’ approach.

-Operation: REVEILLE is a housing first based project to rapidly rehouse homeless Veterans by moving them from the street directly into permanent housing or permanent supportive housing paired with case management and wrap around services in a single day.
+Operation: REVEILLE is a housing-first based project aimed to rapidly rehouse homeless Veterans by moving them from the street directly into permanent housing or permanent supportive housing paired with case management and wrap around services in a single day.

 To learn more about Operation: REVEILLE, please click here.